 There are even sciatica chair cushions.
 You may want to explore these items if you want to make sure you’re always seated comfortably!

 When it comes to choosing the best office chair for sciatica, here’s what you should consider:

 - Back support.
-A good ergonomic chair must provide good support for your spinal curve and lumbar area to promote proper posture and ease pressure on your sciatic nerve.
+A good ergo chair must provide good support for your spinal curve and lumbar area to promote proper posture and ease pressure on your nerve.

 - Durability.
 While sciatica pain normally eases in 4-6 months, a good chair should be durable enough to last at least five to ten years, so you maintain the proper posture and habits to prevent a recurrence of your sciatica.

 - Price.
 A good chair must keep you from breaking your back without breaking the bank.
 Many of the chairs come with a heavy price tag, so always consider which features are necessary and which are optional for you.